MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-deploy-new-indexes-to-makes.md

 - [An existing deployment of the Microsoft Academic Knowledge Service (MAKES)](get-started-create-api-instances.md)

-## Goals
+## Goals / Assumptions

 In this example we will walk you through the steps to deploy new MAKES indexes to a live service.
-For this example we assume the following goals:
+This example has the following goals and assumptions:

-- Create a live MAKES service that can be updated with no downtime
+- You would like to create a live MAKES service that can be updated with no downtime (production environment).

-- Easily update the MAKES service when new indexes are published to your account
+- You would like to easily update the MAKES service when new indexes are published to your account.

-- You have existing MAKES instances in one or many Azure Regions
+- You have existing MAKES instances in one or many Azure Regions.

 ## Architecture overview